SOCIAL AND COGNITIVE DEVELOPMENT WITH RESEARCH METHODS - 2022/3

 Students will receive feedback on MCQ questions.

-Students will receive feedback on sample MCQ questions (different from the exam questions).
+Students will receive feedback on sample MCQ questions.
 Students will receive verbal comments on the formative assessment from the lecturer and other students during the second seminar.
 They will also receive verbal feedback in tutorials and lectures.
 Importantly, there is a discussion group on Surrey Learn where students can ask questions about the assignment and receive quick feedback.

 - Provide an in-depth coverage of selected topics in the study of children's social, emotional, linguistic, and cognitive development, with a focus on the changes children progress through in these areas